dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 The shift in the definition of *frontend* and the move towards an increasingly engineering-focused perspective has significant consequences for IT companies as well: since they settled on the traditional distinction between design and frontend, they often overlook the importance of what's in between and its importance for the development process.

 Many of these companies face a related problem: a disproportionately small number of internal or freelance designers are tasked with handling an **overwhelming amount of design work, often in a near-waterfall process**.
 Designers create an application, hand it out to the engineers, handle immediate feedback, and then move on, frequently losing track of the project’s later stages.
-This approach not only leads to designer burnout, but excludes them from the product implementation process defying any chance for iterative improvements (because you often discover problems and challenges when you write the code), often leaving them as spectators of how much their vision changes from design to release (thus increasing even more their burnout).
+This approach not only leads to designer burnout but excludes them from the product implementation process defying any chance for iterative improvements (because you often discover problems and challenges when you write the code), often leaving them as spectators of how much their vision changes from design to release (thus increasing even more their burnout).
 Additionally, engineers are left struggling with UX, accessibility, and related areas, even when provided with a design system.

 ### Unlocking design engineering potential

 Design engineers have cross-functional skills (UX, web design, client-side development).
-They are not generalists; they usually specialize in one or two areas but, due to their role in a production team, they gain a broad understanding of multiple fields.
+They are not generalists; they usually specialize in one or two areas, but due to their role in a production team, they gain a broad understanding of multiple fields.
 This allows them to help team members from the surrounding areas.
 In a way, they speak multiple languages in a world where effectively design and engineering are often strangers to each other.
 This means that they can act as the glue between the design and engineering phases of a traditional project, or they can facilitate the iterations of an agile-like team.

 **With design engineers in the mix, they can influence the design with an engineering perspective and help engineers in building the UI and iterating with awareness of the original design vision.**